apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 ]
 ```

-### Histogram Bucket Boundaries
+## Histogram bucket boundaries
-These are the upper bounds of each bucket index.
-There are 276 buckets.
+The following array lists the upper bounds of each bucket index.
+There are 276 buckets in total.
 The first bucket index is 0 and the last bucket index is 275.
-As you can see the bucket widths increase as the bucket index increases.
+The bucket widths increase as the bucket index increases.
 This leads to a greater absolute error for larger values, but maintains a relative error of rough percentage across the number range.
-i.e the maximum error at value 10 is 0 since the bucket width is 1.
-But for a value of 16,000,000,000 the bucket width is 1,431,655,768 giving an error of up to ~8.9%.
-In practice, the observed error of computed percentiles is in the range (0.1%, 3%).
+For example, the maximum error at value 10 is zero since the bucket width is 1 (the difference of `11-10`).
+For a value of 16,000,000,000, the bucket width is 1,431,655,768 (from `17179869184-15748213416`).
+This gives an error of up to ~8.9%, from `1,431,655,768/16,000,000,000*100`.
+In practice, the observed error of computed percentiles is in the range of (0.1%, 3%).
 ```json
 [
   1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 16, 21, 26, 31, 36, 41, 46,